timf34/SSD2/notes.md

 **Passing the pettingZoo tests**

 - Changed `aec_to_parallel_wrapper` to `aec_to_parallel_wrapper` (I mixed them up the first time!)
   - Note that I changed from `from_parallel_wrapper` to these yesterday as that function is now deprecated.

--
+**Integrating SB3**

+- Note to not specify a specific version for `gym` or `supersuit`in the `requirements.txt` file to avoid conflicts.